-How did you look at your last interview?
+How did you look at your last job interview?

-Most likely, you made an effort to wear appropriate attire and took care to make sure you hair looked clean and tidy.
+Most likely, you made an effort to wear appropriate attire and took care to ensure you looked clean and tidy.
 That’s normal; everyone wants to make a good impression and stand out from the crowd when meeting a potential employer.
 But can such things as clothes and hairstyles affect your ability to move up the career ladder once you've got the job?

-A recent article in Management Today suggests that they might and looks at a range of factors that workers seeking promotion should pay attention to.
+A 2009 article in Management Today suggests that they might and looks at a range of factors that workers seeking promotion should pay attention to.

 'Good looking people earn more'

 The article in Management Today made reference to some research undertaken by the University of Florida that showed that ‘good-looking’ people earn more and go further in their professional lives.

 The author of the research, Timothy Judge told the publication, “Little is known about why there are income disparities between the good-looking and the not-so-good-looking.
 Even accounting for intelligence, a person's feeling of self-worth is enhanced by how attractive they are and this, in turn, results in higher pay

 Judge does not say how he determined what qualifies a person to be ‘good-looking’ or ‘not-so-good-looking’.
 However, it is easy to see how thinning hair can make some women - and men - feel unattractive

 , as well as how this in turn, can lower their self-confidence and chances for promotion.

 There are bald women out there, such as TV presenter and Alopecia Areata sufferer Gail Porter